NY Spine Medicine

 Kyphoplasty

 Kyphoplasty is a procedure designed to relieve back pain caused by compression fractures of the thoracic (mid-back) and lumbar (low-back) spine that have failed to heal normally.
 These fractures of the vertebrae are most often seen in the elderly population and are usually the result of severe weakening of the bone from osteoporosis.
 The underlying osteoporosis often results in delayed healing or lack of healing of the fracture.
-Osteoporosis can also be seen in younger individuals, as a result of long-term use of steroids used to treat diseases such as asthma, lupus, and rheumatoid arthritis.
-Compression fractures may also occur in vertebra weakened by cancer.

 Procedure Preparation